GewelsJI/DGNet/README.md

 <p align="center">
     <img src="assest/BubbleBarFig.png"/> <br />
     <em>
     Figure 1: We present the scatter relationship between the performance weighted F-measure and parameters of all competitors on the CAMO-Test.
-These scatters are in various colours for better visual recognition and are also corresponding to the histogram (Right).
+These scatters are in various colors for better visual recognition and are also corresponding to the histogram (Right).
-    The larger size of the coloured scatter point, the heavier the model parameter.
+    The larger the size of the colored scatter point, the heavier the model parameter.
 (Right) We also report the parallel histogram comparison of the model's parameters, MACs, and performance.
     </em>
 </p>

-- **Novel supervision.** We propose to excavate the texture information via learning the object level gradient rather than using boundary-supervised or uncertainty-aware modelling.
+- **Novel supervision.** We propose to excavate the texture information via learning the object level gradient rather than using boundary-supervised or uncertainty-aware modeling.

 - **Simple but efficient.** We decouple all the heavy designs as much as we can, yielding a simple but efficient framework.
 We hope this framework could serve as a baseline learning paradigm for the COD field.